St. Maria im Kapitol: Late antiquity

 A temple to the Capitoline triad stood upon the small hill in the southernmost part of the first century Colonia Claudia Ara Agrippinensium that should later become the site of St. Maria im Kapitol.
 The temple was built to commemorate Claudia Ara Agrippinensium being granted the title of colonia.
 The temple itself measured 33 m x 29.5 m and was surrounded by a 97 m x 69 m courtyard.
 Inside of the temple, three cellae – one for each of the worshipped gods – were built.
 The temple’s walls were later used as a foundation for the church.
+In particular, the nave, which still exists today, stands on the foundations of this temple, which provided the basic shape of the church before it was expanded to the west and east.

 Early middle ages

 After the Franks conquered Cologne in the fifth century, the Frankish mayors of the palace resided around the Capitoline hill.
 Pepin of Herstal, who effectively ruled the empire after becoming mayor of all three Frankish kingdoms in 687, lived in Cologne for a period of time.
-His wife Plectrude had a proprietary church built on the ruins of the capitol before her death.
+His wife Plectrude came from a powerful noble family in Austrasia, probably from the Hugobertine clan.
+Her presumed father Hugobert was a count palatine, and her grandfather Hugus was probably a mayor of the palace in Austrasia around 617.
+According to the Hugobertines′ monastery and church foundations (Pfalzel near Trier, Prüm Abbey, Echternach Abbey and St. Mary in the Capitol), the area of influence of the Hugobertines extended beyond the Trier area to the areas north of Cologne.
+As the eldest of Hugobert's five daughters, Plectrude probably inherited his family property in and around Cologne; the Hugobertine palace was probably located in or next to the remains of the Cologne Capitol (while the Merovingian kings of Francia had their palace, or Pfalz, in the ancient Roman Praetorium of Cologne).
+Plectrude had a proprietary church built on the ruins of the capitol before her death around 718.
 She was buried in this aisleless church.

+In the winter of 881/882 the Normans advanced as far as Bonn during one of their raids on the Rhine (Viking expansion).
+According to historical accounts, during the sacking of the city, St. Mary in the Capitol also burned down.